 The programme is delivered as a full-time and part-time programme of study as distance learning.
 All module content is available through the University’s Virtual Learning Environment (VLE) and students will be supported throughout their studies through regular access to their module tutors, either one to one (by email, skype, phone), in groups (using media such as Skype), or via VLE module discussion forums.

-The module on Theory and Methodology in Study of Religions enhances the student’s familiarity with various concepts and methods, and sharpens skills of data collection, management and critical appraisal of the material.
-It enables students to engage with debates and competing views on how best to study it.
+This module enhances familiarity with various concepts and methods, sharpening skills of data collection, management and critical appraisal of the material.
+It enables students to engage the debates on approaches to study.
 This module also introduces students to different disciplinary approaches to the study of religion, ranging from anthropology and sociology to psychology and history.

 A range of assessment methods are used from essays and short written evaluation, and reflective pieces.
 The Dissertation is between 25,000 and 30,000 words.

-Normally the entry requirement for this programme is a first class or upper second class undergraduate degree.
+Normally the entry requirement for this programme is a first-class or upper second class undergraduate degree.
 In addition, the Faculty encourages students with an equivalent and appropriate professional qualification or significant and relevant professional experience to apply.

 A non-graduate may also be admitted to candidature provided that she/he has gained a minimum of three years professional experience relevant and appropriate to the programme and they can demonstrate a satisfactory level of writing /analytical skills.

 The programme has been designed to attract students interested in developing both their generic as well as their subject-specific skills.
 It offers opportunities for students who have recently graduated to move on to work at level 7 in their specialist field of study and help prepare them for careers in education and other areas as well as research.